Stabilize

 The Accelerationist's View

-Institutional trust at 31% means the legitimacy crisis is already advanced.
+Institutional quality at 31% means the legitimacy crisis is already advanced.
 Every institution now operates on borrowed time, one major failure away from irreversible collapse.

 Institutional Capture